WRITING YOUR SCREENPLAY: INCITING INCIDENTS

 Image of Milk script.png

 • How is this disruptive?
 This, likewise, is a very subtle ignition point.
 Black uses a moment of discrimination to flip a switch within Harvey Milk.
 If you’re not paying attention, you might miss it.
-This is more what we’d call an ignition based in character arc.
+It’s an ignition based in character arc.

 • Note how Scott is the perfect contrast/foil for Harvey, putting up a trace amount of resistance to this new political leaning by asking questions.